cockpit-project/cockpit/HACKING.md

     npm run stylelint

-Violations of some rules can be fixed automatically by:
+Some rule violations can be automatically fixed by running:

     npm run stylelint:fix

 Rules configuration can be found in the `.stylelintrc.json` file.

 During fast iterative development, you can also choose to not run stylelint.
-This speeds up the build and avoids build failures due to e. g. ill-formatted css or other issues:
+This speeds up the build and avoids build failures due to ill-formatted CSS or other issues:

     make STYLELINT=0

 ## Working on your local machine: Web server

 To test changes to the login page or any other resources, you can bind-mount the build tree's `dist/static/` directory over the system one:

     sudo mount -o bind dist/static/ /usr/share/cockpit/static/

-Likewise, to test changes to the branding, use
+Likewise, to test changes to the branding, use:

     sudo mount -o bind src/branding/ /usr/share/cockpit/branding/

 After that, run `systemctl stop cockpit.service` to ensure that the web server restarts on the next browser request.

-To make Cockpit again use the system-installed code, simply umount these again:
+To make Cockpit use system-installed code again, umount the paths:

     sudo umount /usr/share/cockpit/static/ /usr/share/cockpit/branding/
     systemctl stop cockpit.service

-Similarly, if you change cockpit-ws itself, you can make the system (systemd units, cockpit-tls, etc.) use that:
+Similarly, if you change `cockpit-ws` itself, you can make the system (systemd units, cockpit-tls, etc.) use this:

     sudo mount -o bind cockpit-ws /usr/libexec/cockpit-ws

-On Debian based OSes, the path will be `/usr/lib/cockpit/cockpit-ws` instead.
+On Debian-based OSes (including Ubuntu), the path will be `/usr/lib/cockpit/cockpit-ws` instead.

-You need to disable SELinux with
+On Fedora, CentOS, Red Hat Enterprise Linux, and related distributions, you also need to disable SELinux with:

     sudo setenforce 0